NaomiChmielewski/QuantumComputing/README.md

 ## 3 Deutsch and Deutsch-Josza Algorithm

 The Deutsch Algorithm and its extension to an n-qubit system is a staple quantum algorithm that employs quantum parallelism.
+Suppose we have a function f: {0, 1} -> {0, 1}, known as the oracle, and we dispose of a query qubit and a target (auxiliary) qubit.
+There are four possible configurations for f: f(0) = f(1) = 0 (constant 0), f(0) = f(1) = 1 (constant 1), f(0) = 0, f(1) = 1 (balanced), f(1) = 0, f(0) = 1 (balanced).
+To evaluate whether f is balanced or constant, classical computing would need to evaluate each case seperately.
+Using the principles of quantum parallelism, we can evaluate this with just one measurement.
+The Deutsch Algorithm allows us to determine the balanced/constant property by only measuring the state of the first qubit after a certain set of transformations (the circuit for an unbalanced oracle is depicted below):